DebatableMiracle/feedback/README.md

 5. Open `src/components/Giscus.astro` and replace the placeholders with your values.

 ### Deployments

-To enable comments, you must configure Giscus in `src/components/Giscus.astro`.
-1. Visit [giscus.app](https://giscus.app) to generate your configuration.
-2. Replace the placeholders (`[ENTER REPO HERE]`, etc.) in `src/components/Giscus.astro`.
+To enable deployments, push the repository to GitHub and import it into Vercel.

 ### Site URL
 Update `site` in `astro.config.mjs` with your production URL to ensure Sitemap/RSS work correctly.